iboutsikas/iboutsikas.github.io/docs/6.4.0/writing.md

 Adding tables is straightforward and works just as described in the [kramdown docs][ksyntab].

 However, as you'll discover, this only works for small tables like the one below.
-Larger (data-) tables will be cut off on the right, especially when viewed on a mobile device.
+Larger (data-) tables will be cut off on the right.
+Typically, even smaller tables will be cut off when viewed on a mobile device.

 | Default aligned |Left aligned| Center aligned  | Right aligned  |
 |-----------------|:-----------|:---------------:|---------------:|